AbiHill/WDI_LDN_PROJECT3/README.md

 # GA WDI-32 Project 3 - Crave Angular Web Application

-For our third project, we decided to build a MEAN stack web application called "CRAVE".
+For my third project, we were required to build a MEAN stack web application in a group of 3.
+After brainstorming within the team and rolling out options that were not plausible, we came up with the idea to build 'CRAVE'.

-"CRAVE'S" target audience are for people who are in need of food desperately, after a night out or a late night at work.
-The app plots relevant restaurants onto a users given route/map.
+"CRAVE'S" target audience are for people who are in need of food desperately after a night out on the town or a late night at work.
+The app plots relevant restaurants/food places that are currently open onto the users given map route home.

-Extra filtering options are also availble to the user.
+Extra filtering options are also available to the user.
 They're able to filter the results based on their current emotional state:

 - Hammered
 - Hungover
 - Hardworking
 - Hangry

+#### My Responsibilities:

+As part of the team I was mainly responsible for the following:

+- Building out the backend shell including the router, environment, User model and secure route.
+- Geolocate functionality in order to pick up the users current location.
+- Loading modal for when the app is locating the user.
+- Allowing the user to save their home and work address and select these as end points of their journey.
+- Testing utilising Mocha and Chai - specifically Registration route.

+(I also carried out other bug fixing and design aspects)

 ##### The app utilises the following technologies:

 - MONGO to store our user database/credentials.
 - Express to enable a fully RESTful register, login and profile edit/update process
 - AngularJS to allow us to use an MVC framework and updating the state without redirecting the user/reloading the page.
-- Node.js - to allow us to run our app on a local server.
+- Node.js - as our server-side programming framework.
-- Google Maps API - calling these main services Directions Render, Directions Service, Places Service.
+- Google Maps API - calling these main services: Directions Render, Directions Service, Places Service.
 - JSONWebToken, BCrypt and Satellizer to securely store user passwords.
 - UIRouter to allow for state changes.
-- Mocha - the test runner, Chai - for assertion libary, nyc - test coverage reporter.
+- Mocha - the test runner, Chai - for assertion library, nyc - test coverage reporter.
 - Angular-messages to run flash messages.
-- Bluebird for Promises.
+- Bluebird as our promise library.
 - Bulma for styling.
-- SASS for nested styling.
+- SCSS for nested styling.
-- Body-Parser - allows you to parse form data.
+- Body-Parser - for form data.
 - GitHub to manage version control.
 - Trello to create, submit and manage user stories and manage workflow using Agile methodology.
 - Heroku to host our final web application.
 - Snazzy Maps for Google Map styling.
-- Balmsmiq for wireframing.

-##### The app is produced with a mobile first experience in mind, so please [visit](https://crave-london.herokuapp.com/) if you're craving for food.
+##### The app is produced with a mobile first experience in mind, so please [visit](https://crave-london.herokuapp.com/) if you're craving food on your route home.

 ---